 Endowment at Work

-Made up of more than 13,000 individual funds invested as a single entity, the endowment’s returns have enabled leading financial aid programs, groundbreaking discoveries in scientific research, and hundreds of professorships across a wide range of academic fields.
-Approximately 80 percent of Harvard’s endowed funds are restricted by the donor to a specific school or purpose, but unrestricted funds ensure that nearly every aspect of University operations receives support.
+Made up of more than 13,000 individual funds invested as a single entity, the endowment’s returns enable leading financial aid programs, groundbreaking discoveries in scientific research, and hundreds of professorships across a wide range of academic fields.
+Approximately 80 percent of Harvard's endowed funds are restricted by the donor to a specific school or purpose, but unrestricted funds ensure that nearly every aspect of University operations receives support.

 Based on current projections, more than half of the Class of 2023 will receive need-based grants, allowing families to pay an average of only $12,000 annually.

 Since launching the Harvard Financial Aid Initiative in 2005, Harvard has awarded more than $2 billion in grant aid to undergraduates, and its undergraduate financial aid award budget has increased by more than 138 percent, from $80 million in 2005 to more than $191 million in 2018.